yousefalkhatibDev/Finance-Interface/Coding GuideLines.md

 }
 ```

 If a function literal is anonymous, there should be one space between the word function and the ( (left parenthesis).
-If the space is omited, then it can appear that the function's name is function, which is an incorrect reading.
+If the space is omitted, then it can appear that the function's name is function, which is an incorrect reading.

 ``` js
 div.onclick = function (e) {